How to thank or recognize your board members or volunteers: Five inexpensive and thoughtful gift ideas

 For all the time spent recruiting and managing board members or volunteers, equal time seems to be spent agonizing over how to thoughtfully acknowledge or recognize the service these loyal individuals give to our nonprofits.
 For some, a simple thank you note, or letter at the end of their term seems woefully inadequate.
 And okay, for some, a note will do! (joking, of course)

 So how do you express appreciation for the service without spending dollars these very same board members or volunteers worked to help you raise?
-Better yet, how do you avoid the temptation of giving out yet another t-shirt, hoodie, coffee mug, or equally generic gift idea with your logo?
+Better yet, how do you avoid the temptation of giving out yet another t-shirt, custom hoodie, coffee mug, or equally generic gift idea with your logo?
 I've compiled some great alternatives to help you sort through the junk online (there's a lot) and choose thoughtful and impactful gifts that show the sincere appreciation you want to express but also respect your budget and time.

 Looking for school board appreciation ideas?
 I’ve added those new ideas below!